tianhai123/GAN_zoos/README.md

 ---

-## DeepFakes (Promotion of DeepNude)
+## DeepFakes (Promotion of DeepImage)
-> DeepFakes can be seen as an upgraded version of DeepNude, which uses a deep learning model to generate a series of techniques that can be faked, such as fake images, fake audio, and fake videos.
+> DeepFakes can be seen as an upgraded version of DeepImage, which uses a deep learning model to generate a series of techniques that can be faked, such as fake images, fake audio, and fake videos.

 ### [MyVoiceYourFace](https://www.myvoiceyourface.com/)
 > Using deep fake machine learning to create a video from an image and a source video.
 [Related paper: First Order Motion Model for Image Animation](https://aliaksandrsiarohin.github.io/first-order-model-website/)